pfsense/docs/source/usermanager/testing-freeradius.rst

    -  **Auth Port**: *1812*
    -  **Acct Port**: *1813*
-   -  **Send Timeout**: *10* (or fill in what the NAS offers as timeout to make test more “real”)
+   -  **Send Timeout**: *10* (or fill in what the NAS offers as timeout to make test more "real")
-   -  **Send Retries**: *0* (or fill in what the NAS offers as timeout to make test more “real”)
+   -  **Send Retries**: *0* (or fill in what the NAS offers as timeout to make test more "real")
    -  **Requester Threads**: *1* (To understand this option think about the number of NAS nodes.
 Every NAS is a *Requester Thread*.
 In worst case after a power cycle all NAS reboot at once so enter